 Victor is a contemporary figurative artist specialising in painting portraits of houses and architectural buildings throughout Europe.

-Based in The North West and South East of England, he will travel to paint commissions of Country Houses and homes in his unique style of painting.
+Based in the South East of England, he will travel to paint commissions of Country Houses and homes in his unique style of painting.

 Victor’s family were evacuated from London to Leicestershire, where he was born in 1944.
 From an early age, it became clear that he was very imaginative and creative.
 By the age of nine he had undertaken his first commissions, a picture of ‘Launde Abbey’ (oil on paper) and a painting of a bull (oil on glass) for the local butcher.